 Off-terminal concession revenue at LAX in fiscal year 2022 was \$245.1 million as compared to \$118.1 million in fiscal year 2021, an increase of \$127.0 million or 107.5%.
 The increase was primarily caused by an increase in TNC revenue of \$7.2 million or 36.7% from fiscal year 2021, an increase in auto parking of \$64.5 million, or 112.6% from fiscal year 2021, and an increase in rent-a-car revenue of \$44.5 million, or 132.0%.
 The increase in TNC revenue was primarily due to the increase in ridership caused by the higher passenger traffic in fiscal year 2022.
 The increase in auto parking revenue was primarily attributed to the opening of the LAX Economy Parking Lot in October 2021, in addition to the increase in passenger traffic.
+The increase in rent-a-car revenue was primarily due to the increase in passenger traffic.
+The increase in rent-a-car revenue was primarily due to the increase in passenger traffic.
 The increase in rent-a-car revenue was primarily due to the increase in passenger traffic in fiscal year 2022.
 Also, in fiscal year 2021, there was a waiver of minimum annual guarantees (MAGs) and a decrease in percentage rents based on sales due to passenger traffic reduction as impacted by the COVID-19 pandemic.
 In fiscal year 2022, MAG billings were restated and revenue was charged on the greater of the concession fee or MAG.